LearnOnDemandSystems/guides/lca/Learn on Demand Systems Life Cycle Actions Guide.md

 The guide further assumes that the reader has knowledge of how to build labs in LOD and knowledge of life cycle events of LOD labs..

+# Life Cycle Actions

-In the past, you could send a request to an outside URL whena lab was first built or torn down using the Build Service URL and Tear DownService URL fields on the Advanced tab of the Lab Profile.
-This functionalityhas been expanded to include more actions and a wider range of life cycleevents of the lab.
+This guide will walk you through how to create Life Cycle Actions in a lab.
+In the past, you could send a request to an outside URL when a lab was first built or torn down using the Build Service URL and Tear Down Service URL fields on the Advanced tab of the Lab Profile.
+This functionality has been expanded to include more actions and a wider range of life cycle events of the lab.
 These are called Life Cycle Actions.
-The types of actionsthat can be performed are:
+The types of actions that can be performed are:

-·        **Send WebRequest** – Like the Service URLs in the past, calls an external service URL.The information that is sent is based on that URL, the verb used to send theinformation, and the receiving API.
+- **Send Web Request** – Like the Service URLs in the past, calls an external service URL.The information that is sent is based on that URL, the verb used to send the information, and the receiving API.

-·         **Send Notification to User **– Uses theSend Notification functionality to send information to the lab user in the formof a toast in the lab interface.
+- **Send Notification to User **– Uses the Send Notification functionality to send information to the lab user in the form of a toast in the lab interface.

-·        **SendE-mail to User** – Sends an e-mail to the lab user.
-The subject and contentof the e-mail will be the same for each lab user.
+- **Send E-mail to User** – Sends an e-mail to the lab user.
+The subject and content of the e-mail will be the same for each lab user.

-·        **ExecuteMachine Command** – Like the Command field on lab steps.
-It requires the labuser to be logged into a virtual machine that has the Lab on Demand integrationservice installed.
+- **Execute Machine Command** – Like the Command field on lab steps.
+It requires the lab user to be logged into a virtual machine that has the Lab on Demand integration service installed.
 It runs a machine command on the active machine.

-Each of these actions have different events and fieldsrelated to them.
+Each of these actions have different events and fields related to them.
 Currently there are 10 overall events:

-1.   **Building**– when the lab user launches the labs and the environment is in the process ofbeing built, including the virtual machines (VMs) if present.
+1. **Building**– when the lab user launches the labs and the environment is in the process of being built, including the virtual machines (VMs) if present.

-2.   **Built**– after the lab environment has been built but the virtual machines are stillpowering up.
+2. **Built**– after the lab environment has been built but the virtual machines are still powering up.

-3.   **Running**– Once the lab user can interact with the lab interface and the VMs, ifpresent.
+3. **Running**– Once the lab user can interact with the lab interface and the VMs, if present.

-4.   **IP AddressAssigned** – When the public IP address has been assigned, when applicable.
+4. **IP Address Assigned** – When the public IP address has been assigned, when applicable.
 5. **Saving**– When the lab user clicks Save and confirms they want to save the lab.
 6. **Saved**– After the lab has finished the Save process.

-7.   **Resuming**– When the lab user clicks Resume and the lab interface is in the process ofrebuilding itself
+7. **Resuming**– When the lab user clicks Resume and the lab interface is in the process of rebuilding itself

-8.   **Resumed**– When the lab user is again able to interact with the lab interface and theVMs, if present.
+8. **Resumed**– When the lab user is again able to interact with the lab interface and the VMs, if present.

-9.   **TearingDown** – When the lab user cancels or completes the lab and the labenvironment is being torn down.
+9. **Tearing Down** – When the lab user cancels or completes the lab and the lab environment is being torn down.

-10.   **Torn Down** – Once the tearing downprocess has been completed.
+10. **Torn Down** – Once the tearing down process has been completed.

 # Add Life Cycle Actions